AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportBuildingRelationships.md

 ## Listen To Their Stories

 Everyone wants to be heard.
 Just as each student is in a different place when they come to us, each student will be in their own place while learning.
 Take the time to listen to each student.
-You should know what their current job, husband/wife/single/kids and what they like to do on their free time.
+You should know their current job, if they are single or have a husband, wife, or kids and what they like to do on their free time.
 By taking the time with each student in this way, you will create a genuine connection and know how best to serve them when they do struggle.

 ## Don't Force Interactions & Empathy